Clarity Systems

 a prioritized view of which systems actually need documentation (and which don’t)

-and ensures effort is spent stabilizing the work that matters most.
+This creates alignment before anything is built and ensures effort is spent stabilizing the work that matters most.

 2. Clarity Documentation